 Prosecutors said Tharpe stopped his wife and sister-in-law in the road as they drove to work, according to court records.
 He grabbed Freeman, his sister-in-law, from the vehicle and shot her before throwing her into a ditch and shooting her again, killing her.

-Prosecutors alleged Tharpe then raped his wife and took her to withdraw money from a credit union, where she was able to call police for help, according to the documents.
+Then, prosecutors alleged Tharpe raped his wife and took her to withdraw money from a credit union, where she was able to call police for help, according to the documents.

-Three months later, convicted of malice murder and kidnapping, Tharpe was sentenced to death.
+Three months later, after he was convicted of malice murder and kidnapping, Tharpe was sentenced to death.

 Juror expressed racist views

-Tharpe’s current case centers on the post-conviction testimony of Barney Gattie, a white juror in Tharpe’s trial.
+Tharpe’s appeal centered on the post-conviction testimony of Barney Gattie, a white juror in his trial.

 During jury selection for the initial 1991 trial, Gattie told attorneys from both sides that he could be fair and impartial during the trial, said Brian Kammer, Tharpe’s attorney with the Georgia Resource Center, a nonprofit that offers free legal representation to prisoners on death row,

-In May 1998, lawyers from the Georgia Resource Center, a nonprofit organization that offers free legal representation to prisoners on death row, conducted interviews with each juror as part of a routine investigation to prepare for Tharpe’s petition for habeas corpus, the process of determining whether his imprisonment was unlawful.
+Then, in May 1998, lawyers from Georgia Resource Center conducted interviews with each juror as part of a routine investigation to prepare for Tharpe’s petition for habeas corpus, the process of determining whether his imprisonment was unlawful.

 According to his affidavit, Gattie said, “In my experience I have observed that there are two types of black people: 1.
 Black folks and 2.
 “N****rs.”

 Gattie went on to say in his affidavit, “I felt Tharpe, who wasn’t in the ‘good’ black folks category in my book, should get the electric chair for what he did.”
 As of 2001, Georgia carries out its executions by lethal injection.